 Modell C | ALFRED MÜLLER | Feinmech.
 Werkstätte | THALWIL b/ZÜRICH | C. LANDOLT's Nachfolger | PATENT

-I have not found much advertising relating to the Conto in online newspaper and magazine archives, just requests for salesmen, and the only articles are minor mentions of Karl Karasek and Johannes Aumund.
+Here are all the articles I found related to the Conto and the people involved.
+I found very little on Karl Karasek.
 Included here is the judgement to an appeal in the court case in which Aumund wanted to see Landolt's sales records of the Conto.
 Lastly there is the entry for the Conto in Ernst Martin's 1925 book, Die Rechenmaschinen.

 Here are the patents for the Model A and Model B. I found no patents relating to the Model C.